 “To build up the Body of Christ by Word and Sacrament, equipping the people of God for the work of ministry, that Jesus Christ may be known, loved, worshiped, and obeyed in our homes and parish, community and diocese, and throughout the world.”

 Charleston David Wilson

-The Rev. Charleston Wilson was appointed Priest-in-Charge of the parish on 26 April, 2020, after serving as the Sr. Priest Associate for Evangelism & Parish Development since early 2014.
+The Rev. Charleston Wilson was appointed Rector on 8 September 2020.
+Before becoming Rector, Fr.
+Charleston served as Priest-in-Charge and as the Senior Priest Associate for Evangelism & Parish Development.